netsec-ethz/scion-apps/_examples/hellodrkey/README.md

 1. Derive the DRKey with the delegation secret and the metadata.

 Both slow and fast paths should obtain the same key.
-And both slow and fast path are measure for performance and their times displayed at the end.
+And both slow and fast path are measured for performance and their times displayed at the end.

 ## CS Configuration